2. French Tax Top Tips

 - Rent out unfurnished accommodation and get a tax break of 30% against rental income, or charge actual costs (including mortgage interest) against rental income.

-- Even better, rent out accredited furnished accommodation and get an allowance of 71% against income, or charge actual costs (including mortgage interest) against rental income.
+- Alternatively, rent out accredited furnished accommodation and get an allowance of 71%, or charge actual costs (including mortgage interest) against rental income.

 - Make gifts of cash and property to your family as part of an inheritance planning strategy, although you need to be young enough for them to benefit.